bijukunjummen/rapwikiapp/README.md

 `cd extLib`

-Run the following command to get the sqlfirehibernate dialect related jar to the local maven repo:
+Run the following command to get the gemfirexd dialect related jar to the local maven repo:

 `./installCustomJars.sh`